moshe-kabala/jst/readme.md

 6. Adding json-schema validator
 7. Support yml format
 8. Option to use share pointer for object and array
+9. Consider using the indexmap crate instead of HeadMap (for keeping insert order)

 # Licence